The UMID ID or UMID card is one of the valid IDs in the Philippines that are easiest to get.

-Review your encoded data in the UMID enrollment system, making sure that everything is complete and correct.
+Review your encoded data in the UMID enrollment system, ensuring everything is complete and correct.

 A UMID eCard Release Form will be given to you.
 Keep this form for claiming your UMID card.

-GSIS will notify you via text message when your card is available for pickup.
+GSIS will notify you when your card is available for pickup.